 Amaro Nonino Quintessentia

-Another alpine amaro, Nonino employs a base distillate of grappa that’s steeped with mountain botanicals—ranging from standard gentian and saffron to licorice, rhubarb, and tamarind—then aged in oak barrels for five years.
+Another alpine amaro, Nonino employs a base distillate of grappa that’s steeped with botanicals—ranging from standard gentian and saffron to licorice, rhubarb, and tamarind—then aged in oak barrels for five years.
 A bit sweeter and mild on bitterness, the light-red liqueur makes for a nice stand-alone pour and can even be used as a substitute for Cointreau or triple sec.
 Produced using a family recipe since 1897, Nonino is another great entry-level bottle for newcomers to the style.

 Created by Ausano Ramazzotti in Milan in 1815, this funky, bitter amaro has become fairly popular in the US.
 Star anise, cinchona, and gentian are a few of the 33 herbs and roots that give this bottling its distinct vanilla root beer–esque quality.
 More often consumed after than before a meal, Ramazzotti can come across a little strong at first, but it’s easy to love.

-Find Ramazzotti online here or get our favorite Ramazzotti cocktail recipe right this way»
+Get our favorite Ramazzotti cocktail recipe

 No, Sfumato doesn’t make it into many beginner’s guides to amari.
 The assertive, bracingly smoky amaro, produced by the renowned Cappelletti family, isn’t so approachable, but it’s gaining traction among bartenders for the significant impact even a small amount can have on a cocktail.
 An exemplar of the rabarbaro, or rhubarb, style of amaro, it features prominent spice and earth tones thanks to the use of Chinese rhubarb grown near the border of Italy and Austria, complemented by alpine herbs and berries.